pauleveritt/visual_debugging_games/annotate_types/index.rst

 Steps
 =====

 #.
-Stop the game, if it is running, and make sure you have no breakpoints
+Terminate the game, if it is running, and make sure you have no breakpoints
    set.

 #.
 Edit ``game.py`` to have the following: